 Active: Sponsor streamers’ apparel or equipment.
 This sponsorship tactic is used by gaming chair brand, Secretlab, and gaming monitor brand, Prism+, for many YouTube and Twitch influencers.
 In addition, streamers can be paid directly to read out a script or personalised message to promote a brand or product during livestreams, similar to some podcast ads.

 Whichever route a brand takes, one often overlooked best practice is to extend the shelf life of livestream content by adapting the video into teaser marketing messages for future livestreams or video content.
 It is a good way to maximise production budget and brand love.
 Candid interactions between a brand and viewers can make video ads more engaging and help promote brand authenticity.

 Livestreaming has the ability to draw attention very quickly to its real-time content.
 Yet, at the same time, it is crucial to keep content engaging throughout the livestream to avoid high dropoff.
 Marketers should weigh the pros and cons of exploring this format in their media strategy, as livestreaming is a format that is here to stay.

-This article was originally published on Marketing Interactive.
+This article was authored by Essence's Charlene Tan and originally published on Marketing Interactive.